 Vasodilators, such as sodium nitroprusside.

-121. What are 6 causes of an increased central venous pressure?
+121. What are the six causes of increased central venous pressure?

 Fluid overload, heart failure, pulmonary hypertension, tricuspid valve stenosis, pulmonary embolism, and increased venous return.

-122. What are the 4 causes of a decreased central venous pressure?
+122. What are the four causes of decreased central venous pressure?

-Vasodilation, reduced circulating blood volume, leaks in pressure system/air bubbles, spontaneous inspiration.
+Vasodilation, reduced circulating blood volume, leaks in pressure system/air bubbles, and spontaneous inspiration.

 123. When can pneumothorax occur during hemodynamic monitoring?